 When you paste the access token into the field on the dialog, it will be validated and, if correct, a list of your GitLab repositories will be added to the dropdown below.
 Select your desired repository and click Save.
 Your integration is ready!

 Go to the Administration -> Integrations from the left menu of your project and click on the + button on the GitLab panel, and then select Manual from the dropdown list.
 This will generate a secret token that you will need to use to configure the webhook on GitLab:

 If you close this window, you can always open it again by clicking on the Webhook button on the item created on the GitLab panel.

 Now you need to create the webhook in GitLab with the provided information.
 Go to your project and click on Settings -> Integrations and fill up the fields like in the picture below:

-Basically, you just need to enter the URL and Secret token provided in the dialog, the rest of the options will remain as they were by default.
+Basically, you just need to enter the URL and Secret token provided in the dialog, and the rest of the options will remain as they were by default.
 Click on Add webhook and you are good to go!

 Testing the integration